shri-ram-29/Galaxy-/README.md

 # Galaxy- A Social Media Web Application
 **This is a social media web application built with React and Tailwind CSS, using Sanity as a database and Google authentication.
 The web app allows users to create and share their own boards, as well as view and save other users' boards.**

+# Getting Started
+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Setup your Google authentication and login to Sanity
+4. Note - In the frontend folder, there is an .env file which consist of 3 things
+   - REACT_APP_GOOGLE_API_TOKEN =        # Your Google API token for Google authentication
+   - REACT_APP_SANITY_PROJECT_ID =       # Your Sanity Project ID
+   - REACT_APP_SANITY_TOKEN =            # Your Sanity Token
+5. After setting up all the things run the app using `npm start`.

 ## Screenshots
 **Home Page**